zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartXAxisItem.md

 ### min
-The maximum value of the axis.
+The minimum value of the axis.
-This is often used in combination with the max configuration option.

 #### Returns
 `\Kendo\Dataviz\UI\ChartXAxisItem`